 (NOTE: If you can still see the blue App Bar in Design view, close your project down and open it back up again.
 Your Design view should look like this:

-If you have a look in the Palette, you'll see that there is a section called AppCompat.
-Click on this section to see a Toolbar item:
+If you have a look in the Palette in earlier versions, you'll see that there is a section called AppCompat.
+In later versions, you need the Containers section.
+Locate the Toolbar item:

 Drag one of these onto your layout.
 It's easier to drag one onto the Component Tree, though, just below the ConstraintLayout item: